blu-corner/etiqet-example/README.md

+# PROJECT MOVED TO [Version1 Org/etiqet-example](https://github.com/Version1/etiqet-example).
+THIS REPOSITORY WILL NO LONGER BE MAINTAINED.

 # Etiqet Example Project

 This is a simple Etiqet project that uses the REST component to make some example API calls to the Oanda test API; this also uses the FIX component to interact with the Neueda simulator running locally on port 9899 (and the accompanying web service on port 5000).